-Advice on the best ways to get to Silverstone for the British Formula 1 Grand Prix.
-The next race is on July 14-16, 2017.
+The best ways to get to Silverstone for the 2021 British Grand Prix on July 16-18, including advice on driving, trains, buses and more.

-If you are flying into the UK, there is a good choice of airports which are relatively close to Silverstone, including London’s five main airports: Heathrow (LHR), Gatwick (LGW), City (LCY), Stansted (STN) and Luton (LTN).
+If you are flying into the UK, there is a good choice of airports which are relatively close to Silverstone, including London’s five main airports: Heathrow (LHR), Gatwick (LGW), London City (LCY), Stansted (STN) and Luton (LTN).
 The closest of the five airports to Silverstone is Luton, but it’s still approximately 50 miles (80km) away.
 Birmingham Airport (BHX) is a similar distance from the circuit.
-The latter two airports are worth considering flying into if you are planning on staying near the circuit; Luton in particularly has a good selection of discount carrier flights from different European destinations.
+Luton in particularly has a good selection of discount carrier flights from different European destinations.
 By the same token, Silverstone is also only a train ride away from London, and there are also dedicated coach services running from the capital to the circuit on Grand Prix weekend, so it’s worth considering staying in London and making the most of the city by night.

 - From Europe: there’s no shortage of flights from Europe to the UK with both flag carriers and discount airlines.
 Check Ryanair & EasyJet for the best deals from as little as €100 return.